ndiing/material/README.md

 import "./dev/dev.js";
 </pre>

 Your project is now equipped with a robust foundation.
-Customize and extend the Material project to suit your unique web development requirements.
+Customize and extend the Material project to meet your unique web development requirements.
 Happy coding!